-Liquidity risk
+Liquidity

 We have no revenues to date and have relied on the financing from shareholders in order to ensure sufficient liquidity.
 We ensure the availability of cash for operational activities through appropriate budget and liquidity planning.
 Additionally, we maintain a level of cash, which is managed centrally, to finance our operational activities.
-As of December 31, 2020, we had cash and cash equivalents of €98.6 million.
-Subsequent to December 31, 2020 we completed our initial public offering and realized net proceeds of \$176.9 million.
-We believe we have sufficient capital to continue operations for at least the next 24 months.
+As of December 31, 2021, we had cash and cash equivalents of $\leq$ 209.4 million.
+We believe we have sufficient capital to continue operations into the first quarter of 2024.